TomashuTTTT7/Hidecall/README.md

 # Hidecall

-Hidecall is header-only C++ library that obfuscates function calls and hides them in decompiler, what makes reverse-engineering very ~~hard~~ annoying.
+Hidecall is single-header C++ library that obfuscates function calls and hides them in decompilation, what makes reverse-engineering very ~~hard~~ annoying.

 It is developed and supported for MSVC compiler and x86 program architecture